eslint/eslint/docs/src/user-guide/command-line-interface.md

 #### `--env`

 This option enables specific environments.

+* **Argument Type**: String.
+One of the available environments.
+* **Multiple Arguments**: Yes

 Details about the global variables defined by each environment are available on the [Specifying Environments](configuring/language-options#specifying-environments) documentation.
 This option only enables environments; it does not disable environments set in other configuration files.
 To specify multiple environments, separate them using commas, or use the option multiple times.

 ##### `--env` example